Why Budgeting and Tax Planning are Important

 Business Club Association Fees

 Fees for your membership in a professional association or business group should be included here, as well as professional publications.
-You can't deduct costs for social clubs (like country clubs), but only those that are directly necessary for your business.
+For example, you can deduct the cost of joining a chamber of commerce, professional or trade association.
+You can't deduct costs for membership in any club organized for a social purpose, like a country club, sporting club, or airline club, even if you do business there.

 For these expenses, you will need to:

 - Include them in your monthly list of expenses for budget purposes and

 - Keep good records to show the business purpose for each for tax time.

 Travel expenses: Keep track of air travel, hotels, and meals while you travel.

 Business Meal expenses: You will only be able to deduct 50% of these costs, but keep detailed records and include them in your budget and taxes anyway.
 Business entertainment expenses are no longer deductible (2018 and forward).

 You will need to set aside money to pay income taxes by sending in quarterly estimated tax payments.
 These payments must include your estimated self-employment taxes (Social Security and Medicare for self-employed individuals), Employment taxes (taxes for employees) are deductible.
 Federal income taxes are not deductible, but other taxes are deductible business expenses.

 Don't forget to include an amount for miscellaneous expenses in your budget and your tax planning.
 You never know what might come up, and you will need money to pay for unexpected expenses.